The 2019 Ordo Calendar was shipped to all subscribers the week of Thanksgiving. The project raised $944 for The Bishop's Appeal.

 Thanks to a not-for-profit, private, and independent effort, 2018 Ordo Kalendars will again be available for purchase which follow the unique Catholic calendar for former Anglicans in the Roman Catholic Church.
 The calendar will only be available by advance subscription.

 Our Ordo Kalendars will include the extensive differences in the calendar which are part of the Anglican Patrimony: Sundays after Epiphany, Sundays after Trinity, the season of Pre-Lent with its three "-gesima" Sundays, the Rogation and Ember Days, and a number of additional saints.
-Before being sent to the printer, the volunteers producing this calendar will compare it carefully with the official ordo of the Personal Ordinariate of the Chair of St Peter.
+The calendar is produced by the same computer program which generates the official ordo of the Personal Ordinariate of the Chair of St Peter.